vinay-sj/Issue-Tracker/README.md

 * In this chapter we lay out the main page of the issue tracker with a list of issues.
 * First, we convert the single line JSX into a single React component instantiated from a React class.
 We create a React class `HelloWorld` and create an instance of it.
+* Next, we split large components in to smaller logically separated components.
+We place all these components in the same file for now.

 ## Chapter 2